Kimera Bartee

 He played in the 1991 College World Series with Creighton University.

-In 2021, Bartee started the season as a baserunning and outfield instructor for the Tigers.
-When coach Chip Hale left the team in mid-season to become head coach at the University of Arizona, Kimera replaced him as first base coach.
-He was slated to return in this capacity in 2022 when he died suddenly in December while visiting his father at home in Omaha, NE.
+In 2021, Bartee started the season as a Minor League Outfield & Baserunning Coordinator for the Detroit Tigers.
+When coach Chip Hale left the team in July to become head coach at the University of Arizona, Kimera replaced him as first base coach.
+He was slated to return in this capacity in 2022 when he died suddenly in December while visiting his father in Bartee's hometown of Omaha, NE.

 Further Reading[edit]